scaspin/ecrts2021-pfl-overheads/README.md

 ## Configurations

 The following are required to compile the code to run experiments:
-* gcc (we ran our experiments on ubuntu 14.04.4 with GCC 4.8.4, and tested the artifact evaluation on package also on a machine running Debian 3.10.7 with gcc 5.2.1)
+* gcc (we ran our experiments on ubuntu 18.04.5 with GCC 7.50)

 The following are required to visualize the results of experiments:
 * Python 2.7, Python3